Fraud Blocker

 Each session usually takes 30-60 minutes, with mild redness lasting 1-2 days.

-For best results, treatments are spaced 4-6 weeks apart, and multiple sessions are typically recommended.
+Treatments are spaced 4-6 weeks apart, and multiple sessions are typically recommended.

 Who can benefit from RF microneedling and when you can start